Where is Holly Willoughby's outfit from today?

 Where is Holly Willoughby's outfit from today?
-How to get the This Morning host's floral summer dress
+How to get the This Morning host's midi shirt dress

-After a week off on holiday with her family and co-star Phillip Schofield, Holly Willoughby is back on This Morning, and looking just as stunning as ever.

-Her Monday morning outfit consists of an incredible pastel pink dress from Ghost Fashion with purple flowers and a white collar.
-The summer look comes in at £120, while Holly's sophisticated heels from Gianvito Rossi are priced at £535.
+The statement dress features a collar, wrap around tie and frill detailing around the hem.

+Holly also recycled her sophisticated Gianvito Rossi heels from yesterday's show, which are priced at £535.

-Naturally, fans love the summer look and are excited to see Holly return to our telly screens, with one writing: "So pretty 💗"
+Naturally, fans love the summer look, with one writing: "This dress looks nice!!!"

-Another said: "Yesssss lovely to see you back. looking lovely Holly XX😘"

 How long has Holly Willoughby been presenting This Morning?